StreetScout

 Where is Barrack Point?

-Barrack Point is a suburb of New South Wales, Australia.
+Barrack Point is a suburb of New South Wales, Australia, in the Shellharbour local government area.

 What is the population of Barrack Point?